Transistor–transistor logic: Analog applications

 While originally designed to handle logic-level digital signals, a TTL inverter can be biased as an analog amplifier.
 Connecting a resistor between the output and the input biases the TTL element as a negative feedback amplifier.
 Such amplifiers may be useful to convert analog signals to the digital domain but would not ordinarily be used where analog amplification is the primary purpose.
 TTL inverters can also be used in crystal oscillators where their analog amplification ability is significant.

 A TTL gate may operate inadvertently as an analog amplifier if the input is connected to a slowly changing input signal that traverses the unspecified region from 0.8 V to 2 V. The output can be erratic when the input is in this range.
 A slowly changing input like this can also cause excess power dissipation in the output circuit.
 If such an analog input must be used, there are specialized TTL parts with Schmitt trigger inputs available that will reliably convert the analog input to a digital value, effectively operating as a one bit A to D converter.

+Serial signaling

+TTL serial refers to single-ended serial communication using raw transistor voltage levels: "low" for 0 and "high" for 1.
+UART over TTL serial is a common debug interface for embedded devices.
+Handheld devices such as graphing calculators and NMEA 0183-compliant GPS receivers and fishfinders also commonly use UART with TTL.
+TTL serial is only a de facto standard: there are no strict electrical guidelines.
+Driver–receiver modules interface between TTL and longer-range serial standards: one example is the MAX232, which converts from and to RS-232.

+Differential TTL is TTL serial carried over a differential pair with complement levels, providing much enhanced noise tolerance.
+Both RS-422 and RS-485 signals can be produced using TTL levels.

+ccTalk is based on TTL voltage levels.